tallence/push-notification-kafka-plugin/README.md

 ### Event Serialization

-The events are serialized as JSO data structures.
+The events are serialized as JSON data structures.
 The invariant prefix is
 * user
 * mailbox
 * event